A Polyhedral Homotopy Algorithm For Real Zeros: Remarks on Complexity

 many iteration steps where $\Vector{z}_s$ represents the solution path, and $\norm{\cdot}_{\x}$ represents the local norms defined as pull-back of the classical Fubini-Study metric under the Veronese map. \end{theorem} It is customary in the theory of homotopy continuation to go from an integral representation as above to a more comprehensible complexity estimate by considering average or smoothed analysis of the iteration process.
 This amounts to introduce a probability measure on $\p_{\CC}$, the input space of polynomials, and to compute the expectation of the integral estimate over the input space.
 Malajovich notes in his paper \cite{m2} that the non-existence of a unitary group action on the space of sparse polynomials makes the probabilistic analysis harder.
 In our opinion, $\mu(\p_{\CC}(t,\x))$ can be analyzed for general measures without group invariance \cite{alp1,alp2}.
 However, the second condition number $v(\x)$ seems hard to analyze; therefore we refrain from a probabilistic analysis for the moment.

-\begin{remark} Gregorio Malajovich planted a monumental 90 pages article on the ArXiv that improves the state of the art \cite{malajovich2020}.
-We have not had the time to digest the paper in detail.
+\begin{remark} Gregorio Malajovich authored a 90 pages Arxiv paper that improves the state of the art \cite{malajovich2020}.
 Our hope is that these new results will pave the way for a rigorous complexity analysis of RPH, but until then what is written here represents our views. \end{remark}